vesoft-inc/nebula/docs/manual-EN/3.build-develop-and-administration/3.deploy-and-administrations/server-administration/configuration-statements/configs-syntax.md

 UPDATE CONFIGS [graph|meta|storage :] var = value
 ```

-> The updated VARIABLE will be stored into meta-service permanently.
+> The updated CONFIGS will be stored into meta-service permanently.
 > If the CONFIG's mode is `MUTABLE`, the change will take effects immediately.
 Otherwise, if the mode is `REBOOT`, the change will not work until server restart.

 For example